 What I love about this savory bread, is that you can either have it for breakfast, appetizers, bring it to a picnic or a potluck.
 Well, it is good for any kind of grab and go meal.
 And if you are looking for AIP lunch box ideas, here is one thing you can pack!

+- Grated zucchini.
 Do not peel the zucchini before grating (leave the skin on).
 And do not drain out, or squeeze out any of the liquid from the zucchini as you will need all the moisture from the zucchini to make the dough.

-I use canned tuna in water / brine.
+- Tuna.
+For this recipe, you will need canned tuna in water / brine.

 After it is cooled, store the bread in the refrigerator (no more than 3 days in the fridge, otherwise, it will get dry).
 After storing it in the fridge, you do not need to reheat it.
 In France, this kind of savory bread is eaten at room temperature.